mvolkmann/blog/src/smalltalk/61-questions.md

   that support structural sharing for immutability?
 - Is there a way to revert changes to more than one method at a time?
 - How can you determine the message that is sent when a menu item is selected?
-- When I see a morph in the bottom bar, click it, and do not see the morph in the world, how can I close it?
-- Is there anyway to add functionality to a morph without creating a new subclass?
+- Is there any way to add functionality to a morph without creating a new subclass?
 For example,
   I created a subclass of TextEntryMorph just so I could listen for presses of the escape key.
 Was that really necessary?